 Years later daughter Susan Ann Farmer recalled stirring times of those early days.
-Once during an Indian raid on the fort, she said, her parents wrapped her in a blanket, hid her in the cellar of their log cabin, and galloped off on horseback to lead the Indians away from the cabin.
-The Indians ransacked the house but did not find Susan.
+Once during a Native American raid on the fort, she said, her parents wrapped her in a blanket, hid her in the cellar of their log cabin, and galloped off on horseback to lead the Native Americans away from the cabin.
+The attackers ransacked the house but did not find Susan.
 When her parents returned the next morning she was safe.

 By 1850 the Farmers were listed in the new county’s first census near Ed Terrell, Archibald Robinson, and commandant Arnold and family at the fort.
 Note that daughter Susan, age three, was listed as born in Tennessee—in opposition to some accounts that say she was the first child born in Fort Worth.